qingtanglab/qingtanglab.github.io/news/_posts/2024-9-14-Omar-poster.md

 tags: [news]
 ---
 Omar has found that the potential cell division protein GpsB is not required for growth in rich medium but is necessary for intracellular growth of
-<i>S. aureus<i> in macrophages.
+<i>S. aureus</i> in macrophages.
 He later found that GpsB knockout mutant is more susceptible to the reactive oxygen species produced by macrophages.